 What treats can I give my dog?

-At KetoPet, we do not typically feed our dogs treats.
+At KetoPet, we do not feed our dogs treats.
 All of the calories our dogs get are in the two meals we feed them.
-We suggest trying to avoid feeding treats as they can easily add a lot of extra calories to their diet.
+We suggest trying to avoid feeding treats as they can easily add a lot of extra calories (and in some cases, carbs) to their diet.
 Some treats are also full of protein and hidden carbohydrates which may prevent your dog from getting into ketosis.
 However, it is okay to give your dog a bully stick once a week to help keep his or her teeth clean.

 Are there any supplements I should give to my dog?

 At KetoPet, we used our own a vitamin/mineral/enzyme mix that is not commercially available.
 When transitioning onto the ketogenic diet, we suggest adding in a mineral supplement that includes potassium and magnesium.
 You may also want to add in digestive enzymes to help your dog acclimate to a higher fat diet.
 We also suggest purchasing chia seeds that you can use if your dog experiences loose stool.
 We typically give our dogs 1 tbsp per day for every 40 lbs.
 All of these items can be found on Amazon.com.
 Please also very lightly salt your dog’s meals.
 Sodium and mineral requirements increase on a ketogenic diet because as glucose/insulin drops the kidneys excrete excess water.
 Water loss can result in an electrolyte imbalance if minerals and/or salt are not used.